ruhamyakmc/Wine-Recommendation/README.md

 `import pickle

-sigmoid_kernel_score = pickle.load(open("sigmoid_kernel_score.pkl", "rb"))'
+sigmoid_kernel_score = pickle.load(open("sigmoid_kernel_score.pkl", "rb"))`
+Customizing the recommendations

-Customizing the recommendations, To get recommendations for a different wine, you can call the get_recommendations function with the name of the wine you want recommendations for and the sigmoid kernel scores:
+To get recommendations for a different wine, you can call the get_recommendations function with the name of the wine you want recommendations for and the sigmoid kernel scores:

 `recommendations = get_recommendations("Name of Wine, Variety", sigmoid_kernel_score, predictors_final)`
 The predictors_final dataframe contains information about the wines, including their names, descriptions, and other metadata.
 The get_recommendations function returns a dataframe with the recommended wines.

 data source: https://www.kaggle.com/zynicide/wine-reviews